WHAT IS KETOSIS?

 A ketogenic diet, on the other hand, can be eaten indefinitely and also results in ketosis.
 It has many of the benefits of fasting – including weight loss.

 On top of the necessary ketogenic diet there are many ways to increase ketosis further.
-The most powerful is adding intermittent fasting, which I will talk about in a future post.
+The most powerful is adding intermittent fasting, which is something I highly recommend.